Ayinzhang/Visual-Dialogue-Editor/ReadMe.md

 ### Use

 &emsp;&emsp;You need to load the graph you make as an scriptable object, then instantiate to use it.
-Generally, you will only use the chatInfo, optionInfo, and Next().
-Though the Next(), you can get the type and relative information of the current step.
-And the you can get the corresponding information though dialogueInfo or optionInfo.
+Generally, you will only use the *chatInfo*, *optionInfo*, and *Next()*.
+Though the *Next()*, you can get the type and relative information of the current step.
+You can then get the corresponding information through *dialogueInfo* or *optionInfo*, and you can also learn the current reading position and related information through the node color change at runtime.

 ```C#
 // Importing namespace